 I currently have about 75 users and an annualized revenue run rate of $1800.

-Aaron D'Cruz (from Singapore) started Maynuu almost 3 years ago.
+Aaron D'Cruz (from Singapore) started Maynuu over 3 years ago.

 Hello, I’m Aaron, the GM of Maynuu.
 I’m 43 years old and live in sunny Singapore.
 I ran a restaurant for 13 years and a bakery for 7 years.
 I sold them both in 2019 to learn how to code and pursue my first love - web development.